brandonidas/vue-flask-SPA-CRUD-app/readme.md

 NOTE: this is repo is continually under construction, even if the recruiters don't get back to me.
 I think this is a good portfolio thing to have.
+Also, an image repository is a good platform to build many different things off of.

 STEPS:
 1. DISABLE CORS : https://medium.com/swlh/avoiding-cors-errors-on-localhost-in-2020-5a656ed8cefa